 Even social media platforms themselves understand that and try to eliminate “fake followers and paid activity.”

 That’s why, to find the most influential women, we’ll look at several factors that may contribute to a person’s influence.

 I’ve decided to focus on the number of followers and engagement as the most important metrics.

 Let’s start with the most frequently (ab)used metric: the follower count.

-My first step was identifying the most followed women on Twitter.
-Here are the top 10:
+My first step was identifying the most followed women on Twitter with the help of Awario.

-For most people this would be enough: the more followers you have, the more loyal and passionate members of your audience there are, right?
-That makes sense.
+For most people this metric would be enough: the more followers you have, the more loyal and passionate members of your audience there are, right?